llGaetanll/protocash/README.md

 1. We can afford to make this transaction.

-    Because there are no denominations in our currency, this is equivalent to proving that there is an unspent transaction that points to us. (i.e. to our address.)
+    Because there are no denominations in our currency, this is equivalent to proving that there is a coin in the Merkle Tree which belongs to us.

 2. We are not double spending transactions.

-    If there is a transaction in the blockchain that points to us, we need to ensure that we can only use it once.
+    If there is a coin in the tree that is ours, we need to ensure that we can only use it once.

 #### The Process